 Introduction

-Wakes matter for wind farm layout, as discussed by Smith and Jones [2020] and Lee [2018].
+Wakes matter for wind farm layout, as shown by Smith and Jones [2020] and Lee [2018].
 The flow is turbulent [Smith and Jones, 2020].
 This paragraph contains an inline equation Re = UD/ν ≈ 105 and a hyphenated compound like “high-Reynolds-number” plus a non-breaking space and an em dash—like this one.

 Methods

 We measured the velocity field with a two-component laser Doppler velocimeter [Lee, 2018].
-The sampling frequency was fs = 1 kHz and the integral time scale was estimated from the autocorrelation.

 The mean velocity deficit is modeled as